 Community links also draws children's attention to those people, such as fire fighters, police and others who look after them.
-Overall, all children display a sense of belonging to their community, where they are happy and well cared for and free from any form of harassment.
+Overall, all children display a sense of belonging to their community, which they visit regularly.
+They are happy and well cared for and free from any form of harassment.